Kids First celebrated it's 8th anniversary in 2014. But it really started earlier than that.

 A group for kids would run in the dirty courtyard of one mother's home.
 Other women would go through the community to bring in kids who weren't at school, and who were home alone - vulnerable to neighbours and thieves.
 They would meet to sing songs, learn dances, and have some watery porridge, paid for by the income from selling crafts.

 Kids First has been blessed by the involvement of Joshua, who has had a significant and central role in managing Kids First operations in Uganda since 2010.
-He had met Sarah and Sunny back in 2008, and after completing his university degree, he became involved with Kids First nearly full time.
+He had met Sarah back in 2008, and after completing his university degree, he became involved with Kids First nearly full time.

 In 2011, Aggie, one of the mothers leading our craft making group, developed a connection with Mary, who was visiting from the USA.
 Mary came specifically to visit Kids First in 2013, and has since played a huge role in selling Kids First crafts in America, as well as garnering support for Kids First, especially in the development of a musicprogramme, and more recently a vocational training programme for women in Kids First.